sourcebots/srcomp-cli/docs/index.rst

 Commands
 --------

-All the tools are provided as sub-commands to the primary ``srcomp`` program.
-As there are more commands than are fully documented here, you are encouraged to run ``srcomp --help`` to get information about the commands.
+The CLI tools are provided as sub-commands of a single ``srcomp`` program:

 .. toctree::
    :glob: